smaha/MyApp/README.md

 # MyApp

-React Native Template

-you can use this project as a started template to your react navigation project, build with expo & react navigation
+React Native Template build with Expo and React Navigation, before running the project be sur you have Node 12 and expo-cli intalled

 # run app